zjykzj/zjykzj/README.md

 ### ✨ Quick Facts

-- 🔭 I am currently working in the AI start-up company YOYO
+- 🔭 I am currently engaged in visual algorithm development at an AI recognition solution company YOYO in the **new retail** field

-- 🌱 I am currently focusing on the development and deployment of image search engine in edge devices
+- 🌱 My job is to develop accurate and fast **snack and fresh food recognition** algorithms on a low-performance development board

 - 👯 Welcome to the other two organizations: <a href="https://github.com/ZJCV/"><img src="https://img.shields.io/github/stars/zjcv?label=ZJCV&style=social" /></a>  and <a href="https://github.com/ZJDoc/"><img src="https://img.shields.io/github/stars/zjdoc?label=ZJDoc&style=social" /></a>